udoyen/k8s-deployment-using-helm/README.md

    - minikube addons enable ingress
    - minikube addons enable ingress-dns

-3. Deploy using helm command and locally stored nginx and flask images
+3. Deploy using helm command with locally stored nginx and flask images
 4. Steps to access Ingress

    - Append 127.0.0.1 hello-world.info to your /etc/hosts file on MacOS (NOTE: Do NOT use the Minikube IP)